 The Workforce Strategy continues to reflect the changing context and challenges faced by services.
-The strategy and its associated actions recognise the longer term planning required within services through Council's wellestablished Early Career Programmes.
-These continue to support areas of expansion, demographic pressure and areas of skill development required for sustaining services in the future.
+The strategy and its associated actions recognise the longer term planning required within services through Council's well established Early Career Programmes.
+The strategy and actions continue to support areas of expansion, redesign, demographic pressure and areas of skill development required for sustaining services in the future.